-The Picaso processor is a custom graphics processor.
+The DIABLO16 processor is a custom graphics processor.
 All functionality including the high level commands are built into the chip.
-This chip level configuration is available as a PmmC (Personality-module-micro-Code) file, which can be likened to traditional Firmware..
+This chip level configuration is available as a PmmC (Personality-module-micro-Code) file, which can be likened to traditional Firmware.
+There is also a Display Driver file, which separates specific display settings from the PmmC, unlike on the PICASO processor where everything is combined.